zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 ## Pipeline

-Here, we describe the main process over both the RELISH and TREC datasets.
+Here, we describe the main process over the RELISH dataset.

 ## XML translation